discordia-space/CEV-Eris/CONTRIBUTING.md

 Values which affect game balance, such as movespeeds, health values and weapon damage, should not be written in or read from config files.
 Whenever working on an area where such values already exist in config, phase them out and use defines or global variables instead

+When designing new systems and features, try not to create an undue burden for future coders who will have to maintain your work.

 The following features or systems are deprecated and should not be used if at all possible.
 Datacore: Use modular records instead /obj/item/device/pda, and PDA cartridges: Use modular PDAs instead.
 Single Function computer consoles: Use modular computers instead Direct html browse calls: Use NanoUI instead

+Avoid "Cargo Cult Programming", the ritual of things you don't understand.
+Try your best to understand the function of codeblocks you copy and paste

 # Code style